Location: Grandpuits, France

 A plastics recycling plant: the first in France

-The Group will build France’s first chemical recycling plant with Plastic Energy (TotalEnergies 60%, Plastic Energy 40%).
+The Company will build France’s first chemical recycling plant with Plastic Energy (TotalEnergies 60%, Plastic Energy 40%).
 It will have a processing capacity of 15,000 metric tons of plastic waste per year and is scheduled to start up in 2023.

 Based on innovative recycling technology, the plant will convert plastic waste into an oil called “TACOIL” through a pyrolysis melting process.
 This oil will then be used as feedstock for the production of polymers with identical properties to virgin polymers, making them suitable for use in food-grade applications – a major criterion for food packaging businesses.